 Safety while navigation: It is obvious that a vessel sailing in the sea will face many issues such as weather conditions, repairs, etc. in such cases the vessel should be intelligent enough to handle all risks by itself or with the help of a shore controller.
 Besides that, the liability should be clearly expressed to all the stakeholders who should be fully aware of the shore controller’s responsibilities.

 Cybersecurity: With remote navigation on the rise, there might be a risk of unauthorized risk of hackers who will be able to take control of the ships.
-Hence, it’s important that a system should be built in such a way that it does restricts unauthorized access and also builds a system that gives the shore controller overriding authority over unauthorized access.
+Hence, it’s important that a system should be built in such a way that it does restrict unauthorized access and also builds a system that gives the shore controller overriding authority over unauthorized access.

-If the automated unmanned ships come to reality, the market will comprise of both manned and unmanned ships.
+If the automated unmanned ships come into reality, the market will comprise both manned and unmanned ships.
 Depending on the ship, the revenue and operating expenses will be different as well as the freight rates.
-Even if the freight rates remain the same, the owner of the unmanned ship will be in an advantageous position as their operating profit would be much higher in comparison to the same freight on a standard ship and as per the report such situation will open new avenues and the market will be completely renovated.
+Even if the freight rates remain the same, the owner of the unmanned ship will be in an advantageous position as their operating profit would be much higher in comparison to the same freight on a standard ship and as per the report such a situation will open new avenues and the market will be completely renovated.